Portable-EHR/PatientSDK-iOS/README.md

 ## License

-ehrPatientSDK-ios is available under the MIT license.
+EHRPatientSDK is available under the MIT license.
 See the LICENSE file for more info.